video aspect ratio

 The 4:3 aspect ratio is wider than the 1:1 ratio.
 This was the standard aspect ratio for most of the 80s and 90s movies and TV shows.
 This aspect ratio offers extensive visual experiences, but the usage of this aspect ratio continued only till the birth of HDTVs.

-HDTVs encouraged new and better aspect ratios like 16:9 and 16:10 and put 4:3 to the backseat.
+HDTVs encouraged new and better aspect ratios like 16:9 and 16:10 and put 4:3 in the backseat.
 Today, the 4:3 aspect ratio can be mainly found in SDTV and computer video displays.
-This aspect ratio is also found on larger handheld devices such as the iPad series by Apple, and the likes.
+This aspect ratio is also found on larger handheld devices such as the iPad series by Apple, and the like.

 16:9 - Widescreen

-The 16:9 aspect ratio is most commonly used and is recognized asa the global format for fils, television, mobile devices, camcorders, DSLRs, online streaming platforms, social media platforms, and more.
+The 16:9 aspect ratio is most commonly used and is recognized as a global format for films, television, mobile devices, camcorders, DSLRs, online streaming platforms, social media platforms, and more.

 It is the go-to aspect and is considered perfect for landscape viewing.
 Some of the best resolutions for this aspect ratio include 720P, 1080P, and 4K ultra-HD (UHD).